-7.4 Fuses and Lock bits
+7.4 Fuses and Lock Bits

 The fuses are used to configure important system functions, and can only be written from an external programmer.
 The application software can read the fuses.
-The fuses are used to configure reset sources such as brownout detector and watchdog, startup configuration, JTAG enable, and JTAG user ID.
+The fuses are used to configure reset sources such as brownout detector and watchdog, and startup configuration.